 The film is sometimes called "An RKO Radioactive Picture."
 It was filmed near a nuclear test site, and the set was contaminated by nuclear fallout.
 Photographs exist of John Wayne holding a Geiger counter.
 After location shooting, contaminated soil was transported back to Hollywood in order to match interior shooting done there.
 Over the next 20 years, many actors and crew members developed cancer.
-People Magazine researched the cast and crew's health for an article.
+"People" Magazine researched the cast's and crew's health for an article.
 By the time it was published, in November 1980, 91 of the 220 cast and crew members had developed cancer.
 Forty-six had died, including John Wayne, Susan Hayward, Pedro Armendáriz (who shot himself soon after learning he had terminal cancer), Agnes Moorehead, John Hoyt and director Dick Powell.
+Lee Van Cleef had throat cancer but died from a heart attack.
 The count did not include several hundred local Native Americans who played extras, or relatives of the cast and crew who visited the set, including John Wayne's son Michael Wayne.
 The article quoted the reaction of a scientist from the Pentagon's Defense Nuclear Agency to the news, "Please, God, don't let us have killed John Wayne".
-As of June 2011, the People article is available in their archive online.
+As of June 2011, the "People article" is available in its archive online.

 John Wayne regretted playing Temujin so much that he visibly shuddered whenever anyone mentioned the film's name.
 He once remarked that the moral of the film was "not to make an ass of yourself trying to play parts you're not suited for."